acenet-arc/introduction_to_cloud/_episodes/create-a-persistent-virtual-machine.md

 The final piece of information we need to provide before creating a VM is the public key we created in the previous episode to allow you to connect to the VM you create.
 Click on the `Import Key Pair` to bring up a dialogue allowing you to specify the key pair name, type, and the public key itself.
 You can copy your public key text by going to your terminal on your laptop where you created your key pair in the last episode and running the command

 ~~~
-$ cat .ssh/id_rsa.pub
+$ cat .ssh/id_ed25519.pub
 ~~~
 {: .bash}
 ~~~
-ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCxo6H/dDFLunQOUKnTUxNfHTsDfARFdFjqyJrf2udOBAzm7hg/w4SaHAqF1b1DvmGhwKwXW6lXYkdsiA5d4IK/Cg8GZ7l74J1QTQ+e6JkdvOmVlTGnu6PTesd++6jZUeiF9Im0ksGPTYo8QH/5k1eHUMwWpUh9xfX0Z56IdUyNxx+/QaeCc61sUvIPf+w2Vm/zC44C+v5OX4lDWlamLf2b0u6be5L99UXWN8741354auMP8qVMidRq8jQjUmlto30b/2H9bMFGQ63eEApEnhe6s+qdxVlbLkKHT2H905ydXf4knAY3TGlgylBNbXjeiJEp9mKlQ5LnIi6rayxzDrIv cgeroux@Caelia
+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIIa5jUxyRcjFC+9VVc6Pns6L/FSPs9lWxjPBTRCFHWSl user@host
 ~~~
 {: .output}

 and copying this text into the *Public Key* text field on the OpenStack dashboard.
 Provide a *Key Pair Name* which will distinguish this key from other keys you might have, something like `laptop-key` or `work-desktop-key` and the *Key Type* is 'SSH Key'.

 Then click the *Import Key Pair* button to add that public key to your OpenStack account.
+Note that key pairs stored in OpenStack are associated with your account and not a project.
 This public key can then be selected from list of key pairs below by clicking on the up arrow next to the key-pair name.
 This public key can also be used for other future virtual machines and across projects.

 Finally click the *Launch Instance* button at the bottom of the *Launch Instance* panel to create your first virtual machine!